-"Accumulation Shares"

-net paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Rules;

-"ACD"

-Evelyn Partners Fund Solutions Limited, the Authorised Corporate Director of the Company from time to time;

-"Act"

-Financial Services and Markets Act 2000 as amended;

-"AIF"

-means alternative investment fund.

-"AIFM"

-means alternative investment fund manager.

-"AIFMD"

-means the Alternative Investment Fund Managers Directive, 2011/61/EU, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.

-"AIFMD Level 2 Regulation"

-means Commission Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing the AIFMD, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.

-AIFM Rules

-means the AIFMD, AIFMD Level 2 Regulation, and the United Kingdom implementing legislation, including the section of the FCA Handbook that deals with investment funds;

-"Approved Bank"

-(in relation to a bank account opened by the ACD):

-- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market;

-- (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (iv) a bank supervised by the South African Reserve Bank;

-"Approved Derivative"
+"Accumulation Share" net paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Rules: "ACD" Evelvn Partners Fund Solutions Limited, the Authorised Corporate Director of the Company "Act" Financial Services and Markets Act 2000 as amended: "AIF" means alternative investment fund.
+"AIFM" means alternative investment fund manager.
+"AIFMD" means the Alternative Investment Fund Managers Directive, 2011/61/EU, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
+"AIFMD Level 2 Regulation" means Commission Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing the AIFMD, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
+AIFM Rules means the AIFMD, AIFMD Level 2 Regulation, and the United Kingdom implementing legislation, including the section of the FCA Handbook that deals with investment funds; "Approved Bank" has the meaning defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD.
+"Approved Derivative" an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected a day on which the London Stock Exchange is open.
+If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Trust's portfolio of securities or a significant portion thereof, the ACD may decide that any business day shall not be construed as such;

+on or under the rules of the market: